elifsyigit/Hw1/README.md

-# Hw1-Q2
+# ELE124 Homework 1
- ELE124 Homework , Question 2
+You can use Branches to access questions.